Froggatt Awards: History

 The Froggatt Awards were first presented in 2003, by the Invasive Species Council.

 From 2003 to 2006 there was only one award per year.

 No awards were issued from 2007 to 2014.

 From 2015 there have been multiple awards presented, one each for various categories of activity determined each year.

 The original trophy was a stuffed cane toad, but is now a framed certificate.

 Name

 In 2006 the award was temporarily renamed from the Froggatt Award to the Biosecure Australia Award, and renamed back to the Froggatt Award in 2015 when the awards recommenced.

 The Biosecure Australia Award was to be presented annually in recognition of an outstanding contribution to the eradication, early warning, preventative action, awareness raising or management of an invasive species in Australia.

 Coverage

-The award received exceptionally extensive coverage within Australia, and also international coverage, when one was awarded to the Australian Federal Minister for Agriculture and Water Resources, Barnaby Joyce, in part for the Minister's action in regard to pet dogs incorrectly brought to Australia by Johnny Depp and his partner.
+In 2017 the award received exceptionally extensive coverage within Australia, and also international coverage, when it was awarded to the Minister for Agriculture and Water Resources, Barnaby Joyce.
+This was in recognition of the minister's actions when pet dogs Pistol and Boo were brought to Australia by Johnny Depp and his partner Amber Heard in contravention of the Biosecurity Act 2015.